Skip to content

 Categorical data and enums

-A column that holds string values that can only take on one of a limited number of possible values is a column that holds categorical data.
-Usually, the number of possible values is much smaller than the length of the column.
+String values that can only take on a limited number of possible values are known as categorical data.
+Usually, the number of possible values is much smaller than the number of rows.
 Some typical examples include your nationality, the operating system of your computer, or the license that your favorite open source project uses.

 When working with categorical data you can use Polars' dedicated types, Categorical and Enum, to make your queries more performant.
-Now, we will see what are the differences between the two data types Categorical and Enum and when you should use one data type or the other.
-We also include some notes on why the data types Categorical and Enum are more efficient than using the plain string values in the end of this user guide section.
+On this page, we will show what the differences are between the two data types Categorical and Enum and when to use one or the other.
+We also include some notes on why the data types Categorical and Enum are more efficient than using the plain string values at the end of this user guide section.

 Enum vs Categorical